indeliblelabs/indelible.github.io/index.md

       excerpt: Deploying is the final step once your collection is 100% ready.
       cta: Read more
       url: '/pages/deploying'
-    - title: Manage Your Contract
+    - title: Managing Your Contract
       excerpt: Interact with your contract to manage different aspects of your minting process and more.
       cta: Read more
       url: '/pages/manage-your-contract'